 It all begins with this Annette Douglas chick who had a great idea.
-Six years ago she won a prestigious award for sound proof walls she invented that was applicable in an office space.
+Six years ago she won a prestigious award for soundproof walls she invented that was applicable in an office space.
 Now Annette has taken that concept further with the help of some very special people.

 The special ones were Swiss firms Weisbrod Zuerrer and Empa.
 The former are curtain weavers, the latter are acoustics experts.
 What do they have in common?
 That’s where Annette comes in.
 Annette is a textile designer and she had this smashing idea for curtains that can mute/significantly reduce outside noises.
 It’s a concept that has lots of potential in our frenzied, bustling world where the conduct of some businesses requires a little low volume ambience.

-So the magic threesome of Annette Douglas, the researchers at Empa, and Weisbrod Zuerrer have invented a special ultralight fabric curtain that blots out the sound from outside.
 Why is this useful?
 Think privacy and discreetness.
-Imagine board meetings where the curtains are drown to mitigate distractions (and perhaps, corporate spying).
+Imagine board meetings where the curtains are drawn to mitigate distractions (and perhaps, corporate spying).
 Even private moments in a room with a view can be better preserved.
+The curtains are designed to be both visually appealing and highly functional, making them an ideal choice for various settings.

 The special curtains are just about to be unveiled and so far the buzz from certain industries (like hotels) are glowingly positive.
+Hotels, for instance, can benefit immensely from these curtains by offering their guests a quieter, more serene environment.
+This can significantly enhance the guest experience, leading to better reviews and higher occupancy rates.

 Latest Geeky Gadgets Deals